simix/Termux-Crypto-Alert/README.md

     python TermuxCryptoAlert.py
     ```
     This command will launch the **graphical user interface** menu using `termux-dialog`.

     ![Screenshot_20250130_233408](https://github.com/user-attachments/assets/a181dc21-e225-41c1-8203-f4560512abb3)

 3.  **Navigate the Menu:** tap on the options within the Termux dialog to navigate the menu.

     *   **➕ Add Alert:**  Select to create a new alert.
-Follow the prompts in the dialogs to enter cryptocurrency name, price threshold, condition, and optionally select a custom sound.
+Follow the prompts in the dialogs to enter cryptocurrency name, price threshold, condition, and optionally select a custom sound. **Remember to use the CoinGecko Coin ID for the cryptocurrency name (see section above).**

     *   **🗑️ Remove Alert:**  Select to remove an existing alert.
 Choose the alert to remove from the list presented in the dialog.